 CPAP is more commonly used because it's been well studied for obstructive sleep apnea and has been shown to effectively treat obstructive sleep apnea.
 However, for people who have difficulty tolerating fixed CPAP, BPAP or APAP might be worth a try.

 Don't stop using your positive airway pressure machine if you have problems.
 Check with your doctor to see what adjustments you can make to improve its comfort.

 Mouthpiece (oral device).
 Though positive airway pressure is often an effective treatment, oral appliances are an alternative for some people with mild or moderate obstructive sleep apnea.
+It's also used for people with severe sleep apnea who can't use CPAP.
 These devices may reduce your sleepiness and improve your quality of life.